sajibsrs/notes-on-dsa/README.md

 # Data stcuture and algorithm in python
 Exploring data structure and algorithm in python language.
-But the main concept of this, is language independent.
+But the main concept of the topics are language independent.

 ## Topics